“I don’t need any snacks to get through a long-haul flight” - said no passenger ever.

 When you can’t decide if you want nuts, chocolate or lollies, why not have them in a sugar-coated trifecta?
 Winning!

-Claimed as an Australian invention to mask spoiled sweets and nuts by covering in chocolate back in the 1800s, So Moorish Rocky Road has lifted the bar with flavour combinations such as raspberry, popcorn and raspberry, peppermint, licorice, honeycomb and caramel, salted caramel and peanuts and bubble gum.
+Claimed to be an Australian invention to mask spoiled sweets and nuts by covering in chocolate back in the 1800s, So Moorish Rocky Road has lifted the (confectionary) bar with flavour combinations such as raspberry, popcorn and raspberry, peppermint, licorice, honeycomb and caramel, salted caramel and peanuts and bubble gum.